ionic-team/stencil-site/docs-md/basics/decorators.md

   @Prop() activated: boolean;

   @Watch('activated')
-  watchHandler(oldValue: boolean, newValue: boolean) {
+  watchHandler(newValue: boolean, oldValue: boolean) {
     console.log('The new value of activated is: ', newValue);
   }
 }